mohmmedalkhatim/kiasin/README.md

-# kiasin
+  ## kiasin productivity

-it's an information gathering and second mind app
+  It's an app for gather information and mentian knowlage with the para method